You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 - If a student wants an app that is not available in the Chrome Web Store or Google Play Store they need to ask their teacher to request that app be approved.

 - The request will go to Computer Services where the app will be reviewed.

 - If the app is deemed appropriate for student academic use it will be made available in the Chrome Web Store or Google Play Store.

 - How often should I charge my assigned Chromebook?

-- Students should charge their device every night just as they would their cell phone.
+- Students should charge their devices every night just as they would their cell phones.

 - The ASUS Chromebooks have a very resilient battery and can go for extended periods of time before being completely discharged.